 “This kind of stuff doesn’t happen to girls like me.

 Except that it did.”

 The subject matter presented in this story is troubling, and I wonder if it sacrifices believably in exchange for a dramatic plot.
-There is almost no character personalities beyond the immediate trauma they have faced, so you never get much of a sense of who Emma and Jen were before the opening of the novel.
+There are almost no character personalities beyond the immediate trauma they have faced, so you never get much of a sense of who Emma and Jen were before the opening of the novel.
 Everything takes place a couple of months after the event, and it starts off with Emma suffering from trauma and bullying as she grapples with what has happened, it actually started off decent all things considered.
 After that things just sort of drop off, the rumors and bullying literally vanishing completely overnight.
 It just didn’t make any sense if I were to be honest.